Skip to content

 Performing the exit

-Exit a single VTXO
+Mark a single VTXO for exit

-bark exit --vtxos <your_vtxo_id> --wait
+bark exit start --vtxo <your_vtxo_id>

-Exit all VTXOs in your wallet
+Mark all VTXOs in your wallet for exit

-bark exit --all --wait
+bark exit start --all

 Note

+Be aware that you might see some scary logging, this does not necessarily mean that your exit will not succeed, often the process will automatically recover (e.g., retrying after an additional confirmation).
 If you really want to dig deeper, use the --verbose flag to follow everything that happens under the hood.